Medically reviewed by Drugs.com. Last updated on Jun 22, 2020.

 Hodgkin lymphoma: Palliative treatment of Hodgkin lymphoma

-Hypersensitivity to mechlorethamine or any component of the formulation; presence of known infection
+Hypersensitivity (prior anaphylactic reaction) to mechlorethamine or any component of the formulation; presence of known infectious diseases

 Dosage should be based on ideal dry weight (evaluate the presence of edema or ascites so that dosage is based on actual weight unaugmented by edema/ascites).
-Mechlorethamine is associated with a high emetic potential (Basch, 2011; Roila, 2010); antiemetics are recommended to prevent nausea and vomiting
+Mechlorethamine is associated with a high emetic potential (Hesketh 2017; Roila 2016); antiemetics are recommended to prevent nausea and vomiting.
+Dosing in the prescribing information does not reflect current clinical practice.

 Refer to adult dosing.

-Hazardous agent; use appropriate precautions for handling and disposal (NIOSH 2014 [group 1]).
 Must be prepared immediately before use; degradation begins shortly after dilution.
-Dilute powder with 10 mL SWFI or NS to a final concentration of 1 mg/mL.
-May be further diluted in 50-100 mL NS for intracavitary administration.
+Reconstitute powder with 10 mL SWFI or NS to a final concentration of 1 mg/mL.
+Shake vial several times to dissolve completely.

 IV: Administer as a slow IV push over a few minutes into a free-flowing IV solution.
-Mechlorethamine is associated with a high emetic potential (Basch, 2011; Dupuis, 2011; Roila, 2010); antiemetics are recommended to prevent nausea and vomiting.
+Mechlorethamine is associated with a high emetic potential (Dupuis 2011; Hesketh 2017; Roila 2016); antiemetics are recommended to prevent nausea and vomiting.

 Prepare immediately prior to administration.